openfheorg/openfhe-development/docs/sphinx_rsts/misc/z_migration_guide.rst

 4. … and the scheme-related serialization header file

-- CKKS
+- for CKKS

 ::

     #include "scheme/ckksrns/ckksrns-ser.h"
-- BGV
+- for BGV

 ::

     #include "scheme/bgvrns/bgvrns-ser.h"
-- BFV
+- for BFV

 ::

     #include "scheme/bfvrns/bfvrns-ser.h"

-See the `difference <https://github.com/openfheorg/openfhe-development/compare/a98984b..e6151ad>`_ in ``simple-integers.cpp`` before and after the migration.
+See the `code difference <https://github.com/openfheorg/migration/compare/dd717a0..a4629a8?diff=split>`_ in ``simple-integers.cpp`` before and after the migration.

-For advanced users: openfhe-genomic-examples before and after the migration
+For advanced users: see the `code difference <https://github.com/openfheorg/migration/compare/b25e60e..6b01291?diff=split>`_ in openfhe-genomic-examples before and after the migration.